5 ways the world is pulling apart - CNNMoney

 Its research suggests that getting as many women into work as men could boost GDP by 5% in the U.S., 9% in Japan and 27% in India.

-Maplecroft's "climate change risk index" is based on exposure to climate-related natural disasters and sea-level rise as well as impacts on population patterns, resources, agriculture and conflicts.
+Verisk Maplecroft's "Climate Change Vulnerability Index" is based on exposure to climate-related natural disasters and sea-level rise as well as impacts on population patterns, resources, agriculture and conflicts.
 The index also considers each country’s preparedness and ability to combat climate change.

 The countries most vulnerable to climate change are among the poorest in the world.
 This chart shows that even G20 countries are not immune.